 After infection, the fungus remains in a quiescent state until the fruit becomes fully grown or mature, with symptoms becoming apparent many months after infection has taken place (Kotzé, 2000).
-Leaves remain susceptible to infection from development up to 10 months of age (Truter et al., 2007).
+Leaves on the tree remain susceptible to infection from development up to 10 months of age (Truter et al., 2007).

-Pycnidia with conidia are produced on fruit, leaves, dead twigs, fruit pedicels and in abundance on leaf litter (Kotzé, 2000).
+Pycnidia with conidia are produced on fruit, leaves, dead twigs, fruit pedicels, living branches and in abundance on leaf litter (Kotzé, 2000; De Oliveira Silva et al., 2017).
 They may be splash-dispersed onto the canopy or washed off infected late-hanging fruit onto younger fruit and leaves that are still at the susceptible stage (Agostini et al., 2006; Spósito et al., 2008).
 P. citricarpa also has a microconidial asexual state, described in the genus Leptodothiorella (Kiely, 1949a).
 This microconidial state, also referred to as the “spermogonial” state (Kiely, 1949a), usually appears on fallen leaves before pseudothecia develop.
-However, the role of microconidia in the biology of P. citricarpa is still unclear.
+Phyllosticta citricarpa is a heterothallic fungus (Wang et al., 2016).
+The spermatia functioned as male gametes (microconidia) that attached to the receptive organs during sexual reproduction (Tran et al., 2017).

 Symptom development on mature fruit is enhanced by rising temperature, high light intensity, drought and poor tree vigour.
 Older trees usually have more citrus black spot than younger trees (Kotzé, 2000).
-The spread of P. citricarpa to new areas is assumed to have taken place through infected nursery stock or other planting material rather than through citrus fruit (Kotzé, 2000; Timmer, 2004).
+The spread of P. citricarpa to new areas is assumed to have taken place through infected nursery stock or other planting material rather than through citrus fruit (Kotzé, 2000; Timmer, 2004; USDA APHIS, 2010).

 It should be noted that in symptomless citrus fruit or fruit with very small spots (<2 mm in diameter) without pycnidia, the non-pathogenic endophyte Phyllosticta capitalensis Henn (formerly incorrectly referred to as Guignardia mangiferae A.J.
 Roy) (Glienke et al., 2011), recorded in many plant families, may be present.
 The cultural, morphological and molecular characteristics that differentiate P. capitalensis from P. citricarpa have been described by Baayen et al. (2002).
 Furthermore, symptoms of P. citricarpa may be confused with those caused by Phyllosticta citriasiana Wulandari, Crous & Gruyter, a newly described pathogen that has so far been found only on Citrus maxima (Wang et al., 2012; Wulandari et al., 2009).
 The pathogenicity of P. citriasiana to other Citrus species is unknown.
 The cultural, morphological and molecular characteristics that differentiate P. citriasiana from P. citricarpa, the species pathogenic to citrus, have been described by Wulandari et al. (2009).
 Three Phyllosticta species have recently been described associated with Citrus spp.
 Phyllosticta citrichinaensis causes small sunken grey–brown spots with a dark brown margin and olive green halos on pomelo leaves.
 The pathogen also induces small brown to black spots similar to melanose on mandarin and orange fruits (Wang et al., 2012).
 P. citribraziliensis has been found as an endophyte in healthy leaves of Citrus spp. in Brazil (Glienke et al., 2011).
 P. paracitricarpa has been found as an endophyte on citrus (Guarnaccia et al., 2017), but can induce lesions on artificially inoculated sweet orange fruit.
 Each of these recently described species complicates unambiguous diagnosis of P. citricarpa.